SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 Although the first world war was \"indeed a victory for democracy,\" neither the victors nor the aftermath promoted widespread liberty.

-## The victors of the first world war were monarchies, not polities, and they did not promote widespread liberty.
+## The victors of the first world war were tyrannies, not polities, and they did not promote widespread liberty.

-The French and English public sentiment at the beginning of the war was fueled by nationalist propaganda
+The French and English public sentiment at the beginning of the war was fueled by nationalist propaganda.
+The countries went to war not for the

 ## In addition, the new post-war Europen states was not conducive to liberty